linkdniel/ruleoverself/12-forest-trees.md

----
-layout: post
-title:  "See The Forest, Not The Trees"
+# Rule Over Self: See The Forest, Not The Trees
-categories: essay
-tags: syrus learning
----

 "A person who does not know the history of the last 3,000 years wanders in the darkness of ignorance, unable to make sense of the reality around him.”
 — Johann Wolfgang von Goethe